overfl0/Pythia/DEVELOPMENT.md

 Defines
 -------

-* `#define EXTENSION_DEVELOPMENT 1` in `EmbeddedPython.cpp` - Lets you reload
+* `#define EXTENSION_DEVELOPMENT` in `common.h` - Lets you reload the python
-the python adapter each time you call the function allowing you to make changes
+adapter each time you call the function allowing you to make changes.
+Remember to create a `python` junction/symlink to the directory containing adapter.py
 * `#define DEVMODE true` in `@Pythia/Addons/Pythia/fn_callExtension.sqf` - Lets
 you do the same with the SQF file, assuming you have `-filePatching` enabled.